 optattribute - Automatic Exposure: Routes marked with

-mcp_toolormcp_resourceare automatically exposed - MCP Endpoints: The plugin adds REST endpoints under the configured base path (default
+mcp_toolormcp_resourceare automatically exposed - MCP Transport: The plugin adds a Streamable HTTP MCP endpoint under the configured base path (default

 /mcp) - Server Info: Server name and version are derived from your OpenAPI configuration